rbcrossley/rbcrossley.github.io/src/posts/loksewa-computer-engineer-it-officer-in-nepal.md

 As you can see from the previous year questions, the questions being asked in Loksewa Computer Engineering, IT officer exams are not tough at all.
 But here is the catch which I hope you have recognized already.

-There are too many subjects with too many contents in the loksewa computer engineering, IT officer curriculum.
+There are too many subjects with too many contents in the Loksewa computer engineering, IT officer curriculum.
 The seats are limited.
 In most non-tech companies, the seats are limited to only one.
 So you are competing with many people for scarce resources.

 To add, engineering concepts stack one upon another.
 So you have to study everything that follows a concept to certain level of understanding before trying to cram the important stuffs.